Skip to Content

 This release fixes an issue that made the Data Explorer UI unusable when records have empty identifier columns.

-Fix for pattern ID filtering in Data Explorer
+Bug fix: Pattern ID filtering not working correctly in Data Explorer

 This release fixes an issue where filtering logs by pattern ID was not working correctly in the Data Explorer.
-Pattern ID filters from URL parameters are now applied correctly to search results, and the pattern ID column shows automatically when filtering by pattern ID.
+Pattern ID filters from URL parameters are now correctly applied to search results, and the pattern ID column appears automatically when filtering by pattern ID.

 This release fixes an issue in the Data Explorer UI that caused table headers to overlap with table content when scrolling.